JimmyHlol/bcwf-ts/README.md

 # #Todo
 1. configuration for the vsCode IDE
-2. give out sample for Jest and Cypress
+2. give out samples for Jest and Cypress
-3. how to setup instruction for vm with ELK log service
+3. how to setup instructions for self-host VM with ELK log service